 Unlike ourselves, most bird species have a syrinx in their throats, allowing two notes to be sung simultaneously, as they exhale and inhale.
 But birdsong, however bewitching, is unmeasured.
 The dawn chorus is an unintentional unity, representing disconnected currents emanating from the varying concerns of often competing species; harmonious only as the voice of one Nature, spiritus mundi, or Gaia.

-At its lofty height, poetry combines the order of music with deep questioning and metaphorical vision.
+At its lofty height, poetry combines the order of music with profound questioning and metaphorical vision.
 This is a mysterious hallmark of humanity.

 III – Grammars of Creation

 Artistic beauty in its ideal, unrealisable, state is the expression of the diffuse and infinitely complex voices within Nature’s harmony.
 What we consider aesthetically pleasing derives from an ascetic order in music that finds an analogy in all artistic forms.
-The spark is poetry, which ignites the various forms.
+The spark is poetry.

 Poetry is the lute through which the voice of Nature sounds.
 But the instrument may be misshapen, perhaps through misuse.
 More tragic is when the pitch of beauty is too high for an audiences to hear.

 What is poetic has a dual nature: generative and disruptive.
 Just as in Nature Heraclitus envisaged a fire of renewal, so poetry devours and renews.
-Philosophy may define beauty, including justice, at any point in time, but this is, generally, exegesis rather than creation.
+Philosophy may define beauty, including justice, at any point in time, but this is primarily exegesis rather than creation.
 Thus Yeats argued ‘whatever of philosophy has been made poetry is alone permanent’.

 This, he says, looks to be specific to homo sapiens, as do ‘the use of subjunctive and of counter-factual modes’, which are kindred to future tenses.
 Steiner intuits that these emerged at the end of the Ice Age to discuss food storage.
 He links this to the discovery of animal breeding and agriculture.

-But I see a capacity for inter-subjectivity, including a subjunctive ‘if’ clause, arriving earlier: in the symbolic language of poetry, rather than practical exchange.
-To chart this grammatical genesis I turn to Rene Girard’s idea of the scapegoat, which emerges to settle differences arising out of competition for scarce resources.
+But I see a capacity for inter-subjectivity, including a subjunctive ‘if’ clause, arriving earlier: in the symbolic language of poetry, rather than to facilitate practical exchange.
+To chart this grammatical genesis I turn to Rene Girard’s idea of the scapegoat, which, he argued, emerged as a means of settling differences arising out of competition acquisition of scarce resources.

 ‘Man is not naturally a carnivore’, Girard writes, ‘human hunting should not be thought of in terms of animal predation.’
 He argues that animal domestication arose out of the use of animals in sacrifice, not as food: ‘What impelled men to hunt was the search for a reconciliatory victim’.

-Having mined extensive anthropological evidence he finds a ‘common denominator’ of a ‘collective murder, whether attributed to animals or men.
-To conceive of a reconciliatory victim required a subjunctive ‘if’ clause, enabling the band to channel their grievances away from self-annihilation.
+After mining anthropological literature he found a ‘common denominator’ of a ‘collective murder’ of a scapegoat, attributed to animals or men.
+To conceive of this reconciliatory victim required a subjunctive ‘if’ clause, enabling the band to channel their grievances away from self-annihilation.

 When an animal victim is chosen instead of a human and ritually slaughtered the smoke rising from the sacrifice is seen to appease the gods.
 Thus, in the Odyssey after Odysseus returns in disguise to Ithaca, he shares a meal with his loyal servant Eumeaus who performs the necessary rites of sacrifice: